CoolNamesAllTaken/vacuum-pickup-tool/README.md

 ## Step 6: Putting it all together:
 1. Plug in the 12V power, the audio cable, and the tubing from the "pencil".
 2. When the power is inserted, red LEDs should be on inside the case.
 When the foot pedal is depressed, the vacuum will activate and a green LED should show inside the case.
-3. After releasing the foot pedal, the green LED will turn off but the compressor will remain on for a short period of time, so that if you're picking multiple parts in quick succession you don't have to wait for it to start up each time.
+3. After releasing the foot pedal, the green LED will turn off but the vacuum pump will remain on for a short period of time, so that if you're picking multiple parts in quick succession you don't have to wait for it to start up each time.